Sell USDINR; target of 63.98 - 63.88: ICICI Direct

 ICICI Direct's currency report on USDINRDebt market

-Government bonds fell, as investors sold notes amid concerns the central bank may not cut interest rate s immediately after retail inflation accelerated to a five-month high in August • The GoI benchmark 6.79% 2027 bond yield increased to 6.59% from 6.55% in the previous session • Yield on the US 10-year yield increased to 2.19% from 2.17% in the previous session.Forex (US$/INR)
+Government bonds were little changed, as an open market sale of bonds increased supply, even as investors remained cautious after August retail inflation accelerated to a five-month high • The GoI benchmark 6.79% 2027 bond yield was steady at 6.59% in the previous session • Yield on the US 10-year yield declined to 2.18% from 2.19% in the previous session.Forex (US$/INR)

-The rupee rose for the first time in three sessions against the dollar, as the dollar’s rally lost traction overnight amid caution ahead of US inflation data • The US$ gained sharply against major currencies amid short covering ahead of US August inflation data.
-Risk as well as safe haven currencies fell against US$ amid subsiding risk-off sentiment and lower-than- expected damage from Hurricane Irma.
-An uptick in US August retail inflation would further provide supports to the US$ as the recent deluge had seen huge short build up in the dollar index.Strategy In the currency futures market, the most traded dollar-rupee September contract on the NSE ended at 64.09.
-The September contract open interest declined 5.78% from the previous day • October contract open interest increased 5.70% in the previous session • We expect the US$ to meet resistance at higher levels.
+The rupee fell to a more-than-one-week low against the US$, tracking overnight gains due to uptick in US treasury yields and strong producer price data • The US$ fell against major currencies as sharp gains in the British Pound and safe haven demand for JPY weighed on the US$.
+BoE in its September monetary meeting hinted at earlier-than-expected rise in interest rates.
+Recent uptick in UK inflation data is positive for British Pound.
+US August CPI was higher at 1.9% beating estimates of 1.8%.Strategy In the currency futures market, the most traded dollar-rupee September contract on the NSE ended at 64.22.
+The September contract open interest declined 9.98% from the previous day • October contract open interest increased 3.53% in the previous session • We expect the US$ to meet resistance at higher levels.
 Utilise upside in the pair to go short on the US$INR.

 Intra-day strategy